Bangkok·Temple Tours

 King Rama I ordered a network of canals to be dug around the palace complex, creating artificial moats that mirrored the bends in the river.
 Bangkok in the 18th century was designed as a water city — a Southeast Asian Venice — where canals served as streets, as defences, and as the primary means of moving soldiers and supplies rapidly around the city.

 This defensive design meant that an enemy army would need to cross multiple water barriers under fire before reaching the palace walls.
-It was a system that kept Bangkok unconquered for the entirety of the Chakri dynasty.
+It is a system that kept Bangkok unconquered for the entirety of the Chakri dynasty.

 The River as Spiritual Significance